Wikileaks' CIA hacking dump sends tech firms scrambling for fixes

 The WikiLeaks collection contains a mix of copious data and empty files marked "secret" that promised more details to come on attacks against more than 15 security software firms.

-U.S. cyber security expert Robert Graham said WikiLeaks provided enough detail to recognize some known vulnerabilities.
+U.S. cyber security expert Robert Graham said Wikileaks provided enough detail to recognise some known vulnerabilities.

 "One anti-virus researcher has told me that a virus they once suspected came from the Russians or Chinese can now be attributed to the CIA, as it matches the description perfectly to something in the leak," Graham said in a blog post.